-This is an interesting article that gives a good overview of various aspects of African History in Puerto Rico…
+This is an interesting article that gives a good overview of various aspects of Puerto Rican Black History and the African History in Puerto Rico…

 African Aspects of the Puerto Rican Personality